deleOO/yt-popularity-predictor/README.md

 ```
 pip install -r requirements.txt
 ```
-To transfor data for traing the `l_model`, you need to have the extracted data from YT8M dataset saved locally.
-This process takes a long time.
-Thus, you can easily download from:
+To train the `l_model`, you need to have processed data saved locally.
+This means to download the validation partition from YT8M dataset and extract information from TensorFlow Record files.
+Since this process takes a long time, you can easily download from:

 * [parsed_val.pkl](https://drive.google.com/uc?export=download&id=1rEGoFPZZtrJtvJe0uYq-VVdJfurClCP8)